metropicture/help/presentation.md

 ## Desktop

-The operating system includes a common desktop where windows are priorized when opening apps.
+The operating system includes a common desktop where desktop windows are priorized over big picture windows when opening apps.

 ## File Explorer